sanidhya-mitra/Amazon-Prime-Video-Dashboard-Project/README.md

 This dataset provides a comprehensive view of the movies and TV shows available on Amazon Prime.
 It's hosted on Kaggle, providing rich details useful for analysis in this dashboard.

-For easy access to the Kaggle dataset, click the link below:
+For easy access to the Kaggle dataset, click the icon below:

 <p align="center">
     <a href="https://www.kaggle.com/datasets/shivamb/amazon-prime-movies-and-tv-shows/discussion">